-Ukraine pledged a target of a 20% emissions reduction by 2020 compared to 1990 levels.
+Ukraine pledged a target of 20% emissions reduction by 2020 below 1990 levels.
 This target is rated as ‘inadequate’, since their commitments by 2020 are above business-as-usual projections.
-With current implemented policies Ukraine will meets its pledge.
+With currently implemented policies, Ukraine will meet its 2020 pledge.

 The Ukraine submitted a QELRO1 (Quantified Emission Limitation or Reduction Objective) level of 76 for the second commitment period of the Kyoto Protocol.
-This represents a reduction of average annual emissions in the period of 2013 to 2020 of 16% below base year emissions.
-The target is conditional to full carry-over and, to directly quote the Government, no "cancellation or any limitation on use of this legitimately acquired sovereign property."
+This represents a 14% reduction of average annual emissions in the period of 2013 to 2020 - below base year.
+The target is conditional on full carry-over and, to directly quote the Government, no "cancellation or any limitation on use of this legitimately acquired sovereign property."

-The Doha amendment limit targets for the second commitment period to the average historic emissions 2008-20101.
-The Ukraine is the country most affected by this rule, which leads to a Kyoto pathway almost 310 MtCO2e/yr lower than the direct translation of their target for the period 2012–2020.
+The Doha amendment limits targets for the second commitment period to the average historic emissions 2008–2010.2 The Ukraine is the country most affected by this rule, which leads to a Kyoto pathway almost 300 MtCO2e/yr lower than the direct translation of their target for the period 2012–2020.

-The pledge under the Convention of a reduction of 20% below 1990 by 2020 is a conditional pledge based on a number of different factors: an agreed range of emission reductions for Annex I parties, Ukraine’s status as an economy in transition, the flexible mechanisms, 1990 as base year and to be allowed to continue to carry over surplus AAUs (Article 3.13).
-Ukraine’s internationally pledged emission level of 700 MtCO2e (20% below 1990 levels) for 2020 is on the upper limit of BAU emission projections (755 MtCO2e from the ‘without measures scenario’ of the 6th National Communication (not shown in the graph).
+The pledge under the Convention of a reduction of 20% below 1990 by 2020 is a conditional pledge based on a number of different factors: an agreed range of emissions reductions for Annex I parties, Ukraine’s status as an economy in transition, the flexible mechanisms, 1990 as base year and to be allowed to continue to carry over surplus AAUs (Article 3.13).
+Ukraine’s internationally pledged emissions target of 20% below 1990 levels for 2020 is above the emissions projections of 507 MtCO2e from the ‘without measures scenario’ of the 6th National Communication (not shown in the graph).

-Currently implemented policies are expected to lead to an emission level of 626 MtCO2e in 2020 and 1,127 MtCO2e in 2030 excluding LULUCF.
-Following the trend of LULUCF emissions in the last 10 years, we can expect no additional reduction from the sector in 2020.
+Currently implemented policies are expected to lead to an emissions level of between 492 and 608 MtCO2e in 2020 and between 735 and 767 MtCO2e in 2030 excluding LULUCF.
+Following the trend of LULUCF emissions in the last 10 years, we can expect no additional reduction from this sector in 2020.

-In the context of energy supply, Ukraine updated in 2013 its energy strategy until 2030.
-The strategy set new targets for different energy carriers such as electricity generation from renewable energy and nuclear.
-However, since there are no clear supporting policies discussed except the feed-in tariff, this strategy is not further quantified here.
+In 2013, Ukraine updated its energy strategy through to 2030.
+The strategy sets new targets for different energy carriers such as electricity generation from renewable energy sources and nuclear power.
+However, since there are no clear supporting policies discussed except the feed-in tariff mechanisms, this strategy is not further quantified here.

 Government of Ukraine (2010).
 Ukraine's pledge to the Copenhagen Accord.
 Compiled in: Compilation of economy-wide emission reduction targets to be implemented by Parties included in Annex I to the Convention, UNFCCC (2011).